Manus x Machina: Fashion in an Age of Technology: Exhibition Galleries

 Manus x Machina's intention was to have the handmade and the machine-made serve as expressions of the designer's creative impulses, to liberate them from their usual haute couture and prêt-à-porter confines.
 The galleries that made up the exhibit incorporated the use of traditional handcrafted methods and modern machine methods to create homogenous pieces that highlighted the designers' creativities.

+Wearable Technology

+“Manus x Machina” has embraced the implementation of wearable technology into high-end fashion.
+This enabled new boundaries for what could be considered wearable technology and even brought on the support of Apple as sponsors for the event.
+Designers at the event showed off new measures of technology that included 4-D printing, nanoengineering, metamaterials, biotechnology, and using nano drones to make a dress.

 Case Study, Chanel Wedding Ensemble

 Karl Lagerfield's Wedding Ensemble for Chanel is a hand molded, machine sewn, and hand finished garment made from scuba knit, a polyester based fabric, and silk satin.
+This ensemble has been described by Lagerfeld as "haute couture without the couture," being the focal point of the Manus x Machina exhibition.